-EXPRESS APPRAISAL GROUP, LLC can help you remove your Private Mortgage Insurance
+Let EXPRESS APPRAISAL GROUP, LLC help you figure out if you can eliminate your PMI

-It's widely inferred that a 20% down payment is the standard when buying a house.
-Because the risk for the lender is generally only the remainder between the home value and the sum remaining on the loan, the 20% provides a nice buffer against the charges of foreclosure, selling the home again, and typical value variationson the chance that a borrower doesn't pay.
+When buying a house, a 20% down payment is typically the standard.
+The lender's liability is generally only the difference between the home value and the sum remaining on the loan, so the 20% provides a nice cushion against the costs of foreclosure, reselling the home, and natural value variations in the event a purchaser defaults.

-Lenders were accepting down payments as low as 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
-How does a lender handle the added risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI guards the lender in case a borrower is unable to pay on the loan and the worth of the home is less than what is owed on the loan.
+Banks were working with down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+A lender is able to endure the added risk of the reduced down payment with Private Mortgage Insurance or PMI.
+PMI takes care of the lender if a borrower doesn't pay on the loan and the market price of the home is lower than what is owed on the loan.

-Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and generally isn't even tax deductible, PMI can be expensive to a borrower.
-Contradictory to a piggyback loan where the lender takes in all the deficits, PMI is profitable for the lender because they secure the money, and they get the money if the borrower is unable to pay.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and oftentimes isn't even tax deductible, PMI is costly to a borrower.
+Contradictory to a piggyback loan where the lender absorbs all the losses, PMI is money-making for the lender because they secure the money, and they receive payment if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-Because it can take many years to get to the point where the principal is only 20% of the original amount borrowed, it's necessary to know how your home has appreciated in value.
-After all, all of the appreciation you've acquired over time counts towards abolishing PMI.
-So what's the reason for paying it after the balance of your loan has fallen below the 80% mark?
-Your neighborhood might not be minding the national trends and/or your home may have acquired equity before things cooled off, so even when nationwide trends signify plunging home values, you should realize that real estate is local.
+Considering it can take many years to reach the point where the principal is only 20% of the initial amount of the loan, it's essential to know how your home has grown in value.
+After all, all of the appreciation you've accomplished over the years counts towards removing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% mark?
+Even when nationwide trends predict falling home values, be aware that real estate is local.
+Your neighborhood might not be reflecting the national trends and/or your home may have gained equity before things calmed down.

-The toughest thing for most home owners to understand is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can surely help.
-As appraisers, it's our job to recognize the market dynamics of our area.
-At EXPRESS APPRAISAL GROUP, LLC, we're masters at recognizing value trends in KINNELON, Morris County and surrounding areas, and we know when property values have risen or declined.
-Faced with information from an appraiser, the mortgage company will often do away with the PMI with little anxiety.
-At which time, the home owner can enjoy the savings from that point on.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
+It's an appraiser's job to know the market dynamics of their area.
+At EXPRESS APPRAISAL GROUP, LLC, we know when property values have risen or declined.
+We're experts at pinpointing value trends in KINNELON, Morris County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will often cancel the PMI with little anxiety.
+At that time, the homeowner can retain the savings from that point on.